9th8/up-to-date-real-world-haskell/6-using-typeclasses.md

 Tip

-It\'s possible that you will not run into the monomorphism restriction in real code for a long time.
-We don\'t think you need to try to remember the details of this section.
+It's possible that you will not run into the monomorphism restriction in real code for a long time.
+We don't think you need to try to remember the details of this section.
 It should suffice to make a mental note of its existence, until eventually GHC complains at you with something like the above error message.
 If that occurs, simply remember that you read about the error here, and come back for guidance.
 ::::

-We won\'t attempt to explain the monomorphism restriction.[^3] The consensus within the Haskell community is that it doesn\'t arise often;
+We won't attempt to explain the monomorphism restriction.[^3] The consensus within the Haskell community is that it doesn't arise often;
 it is tricky to explain; it provides almost no practical benefit; and so it mostly serves to trip people up.
 For an example of its trickiness, while the definition above falls afoul of it, the following two compile